joshHug/LeidenITP/assignments/assignment3.md

 Hand in your assignment via [Brightspace](https://brightspace.universiteitleiden.nl/d2l/home/240322).
 See the "Delivery" section for instructions.

 ## Program

-In this assignment, you need to program a family of langauge models called word n-grams, from now we will just call it a n-gram.
-This family of language models is able to *learn* from a corpus and afterwords is able to generate/*predicts* new sentences.
-A corpus is just a fancy word for a (set of) file(s) that contain text which is used to train language models.
+In this assignment, you need to program a family of language models called word n-grams.
+From this point, we will just call it an n-gram.
+This family of language models is able to *learn* from a corpus and afterward is able to generate/*predicts* new sentences.
+A corpus is just a fancy word for a (set of) file(s) that contains text used to train language models.
 However, they often also contain other stuff like the grammar for each sentence.
 N-grams are one of the earliest language models of natural language processing (NLP), mainly due to their simplicity, but also due to their somewhat effectiveness and low need for data.

 The idea of an n-gram is that you create a huge lookup table that contains all the probabilities that any word comes after any history.
 Here, a history can be any number of previous words.
 Simply said, it uses the fact, that words are commonly in a certain order.
 So, even though "and" is very common, most likely the chance of it being after the word "the" is very small.
 This way words that are often together are generated together creating some form of sentences.
 The "*n*" in n-gram stands for how many words are connected.
-A unigram model consist of only one word, so no history, while a bigram model consists of a history of one word and one word that follows the history.
+A unigram model consists of only one word, so no history, while a bigram model consists of a history of one word and one word that follows the history.
 Because n-grams are completely based on statistics, and therefore the given corpus, you can ask the question if they really *learn* or *predict* anything.

 This assignment consists of three parts: reading a text file, *training* the models, and generating sentences.
 You will also implement three models: a unigram model, a bigram model, and a trigram model.
-For the training we will use the *abc* corpus which can for instance be found in the **NLTK** library of python.
+For the training, we will use the *abc* corpus which can for instance be found in the **NLTK** library of Python.

-To make it a bit easier, we did some parsing of the corpus to make each sentence span exactly one line, removed all characters that are not letters and made everything lower case.
+To make it a bit easier, we did some parsing of the corpus to make each sentence span exactly one line, removed all characters that are not letters and made everything lowercase.
 Parsing a raw text is an assignment on its own, therefore you can just use the text file "abc_corpus.txt".

-In this assignment you will ask the user which model they want to train, how many sentences need to be generated with the learned model and how long each sentences can be at most.
+In this assignment, you will ask the user which model they want to train, how many sentences need to be generated with the learned model, and how long each sentence can be at most.

 ## Template

 Each part can be found in the `assignment3.py` file on [Brightspace](https://brightspace.universiteitleiden.nl/d2l/home/240322), which also provides a template.
 While it is not mandatory to use this file, it is highly recommended.
 You are allowed to add more functions and/or split the current functions into several functions.

-You are also free to add functionality or give the program your "personal touch", but make sure that the program remains understandable to us and the basic functionality is included.
+You are also free to add functionality or give the program your "personal touch", but make sure that the program remains understandable to us and that the basic functionality is included.

 If you use the template, we added some unittest to help you check if your functions `parse_text_file` and `make_ngram_model` work properly.
 However, we only added some very basic tests and this does NOT guarantee that your functions are indeed correct.